Multiple collapsed cupolas in church ruins of Antigua

 Ground floor view of Porque No cafe

 You can eat on the ground floor where you get open views of the kitchen, or you can dine upstairs.
 But to get upstairs, you need to walk up a very steep flight of stairs where you hold onto a rope to climb up.
-The tables are all close together but it makes for a very fun and communal experience.
-And not to mention the food is also incredibly delicious.

 This was our second favourite restaurant in Guatemala behind Casa Escobar.